 The final stretch of your field immersion project.
 Your team will focus on secondary research and extracting your final implications and recommendations for your client.
 You'll complete the institute with a final presentation to your client and the Marketing Institute Advisory Board.

-Montessori School of Iowa City
+Toyota of Iowa City

 Support the Marketing Institute

 We're able to provide career-launching marketing projects and cutting-edge curriculum thanks to generous endowment gifts and donations.
 We rely on your support to keep our institute moving forward in its mission to prepare and produce career-ready marketers.

 Whether managing accounts for a tech firm or working as a stylist/social media marketer for an upscale clothier, Talib Al-Sammarraie, BBA Marketing, draws on the experience he gained through Iowa’s Marketing Institute.